-Funds contributed by our grant, originally intended for expansion, were redirected accordingly.
-We supported, among other works, the first phase of conservation of Matter’s mural, which was completed in 2014 by a paper conservator from the Detroit Institute of the Arts.
-Full conservation of the mural is scheduled for completion in the fall of 2016; water damage in the building necessitates structural repairs first.
-The Grosse Pointe Library Foundation’s extensive work at the library includes conservation of the exterior masonry (completed in 2014), restoration of the exterior Kipp sculpture (completed in 2013), treatment of the Kandinsky tapestry (2015), and restoration of the Calder mobile by the Calder Foundation in New York (in progress).
-Plans to fabricate and install a protective film on the windows, to ensure ongoing protection of the art collection, are underway.
+Funds contributed by our grant, originally intended for expansion, were redirected accordingly when the library began work.
+We supported, among other projects, the first phase of conservation of Matter’s mural, which was completed in 2014 by a paper conservator from the Detroit Institute of the Arts.
+The extensive work at the library included conservation of the exterior masonry; restoration of the exterior Kipp sculpture; treatment of the Kandinsky tapestry; restoration of the Calder mobile, performed by the Calder Foundation in New York; and the installation of a protective film on the windows to safeguard the art collection.

 The Grosse Pointe Library Foundation has taken many steps to preserve the architectural integrity of the building and to continue to highlight the building’s importance through educational and outreach programs, thus preserving the site as a lasting contribution to the Grosse Pointe community.